floledermann/stimsrv/README.md

       }
     }
   },
+  // Task controller - this will be run on the server
   controller: context => {
     return {
+      nextCondition: (lastCondition, lastResponse, conditions, responses) => {
         // ...
-      // information about the progression from one condition to the next for the task
+        // progression from one condition to the next for the task
         // ...
       }
     }
   }
+}
 ```

-The **`frontend`** entry of a task is a function that recieves a context object (see below) and returns a plain JS object with an entry **`interfaces`**, which is another plain JS object containing an entry for each of the interfaces the task needs to show (these are matched with the `interfaces` of each client's role to determine which interfaces should be shown on each client).
-Each of the entries in the `interfaces` object is a plain JS object with two methods: **`initialize()`** which is called once when the task activates (and gets passed the parent DOM object and a reference to the stimsrv client API), and **`render()`**, which is called once for each new condition the task receives (which is passed as its parameter).
+The **`frontend`** entry of a task is a function that recieves a context object (see below, you can ignore this for simple tasks) and returns a plain JS object with an entry **`interfaces`**, which is another plain JS object containing an entry for each of the interfaces the task needs to show (these are matched with the `interfaces` of each client's role to determine which interfaces should be shown on each client).
+Each of these entries in turn has two methods: **`initialize()`** which is called once when the task activates (and gets passed the parent DOM object and a reference to the stimsrv client API), and **`render()`**, which is called once for each new condition the task receives (which is passed as its parameter).

 The **`controller`** entry of a task is a function that recieves a context object (see below) and returns a plain JS object with entries for `nextCondition()` and (optionally) `nextContext()`. `nextCondition()` returns the next condition to render on the client(s), or `null` if the task should end.